 How do I know if I need an SSL certificate?

 If visitors or customers enter information on your website — such as names, addresses, and credit card numbers — then you definitely need an SSL certificate to protect that information.

-In years past, you really only needed an SSL certificate if your website collects information from website visitors.
+In years past, you really only needed a certificate if your website collects information from website visitors.
 This is not the case anymore.

-Google has placed a strong emphasis on SSL usage and it is now part of the search algorithm.
+Google has placed a strong emphasis on the usage of the certificate and it is now part of the search algorithm.
 And starting in July of 2018, Google Chrome is marking any website without SSL certificates as not secure.
 This will reduce a web page’s ability to rank in search, as well as limit the number of conversions.

 Thus, SSL usage is no longer optional.
 It is a requirement for all websites and blogs.

 How will people know my website has one?